IlanCosman/scuba/README.md

 - Commands vs. File-based configuration - Scuba does not offer two seperate approaches for managing plugins.
 Instead, everything is done via commands.

+- No non-useful bells and whistles
   - No cache fallback - Fisher offers a cache fallback for installed plugins.
 However, caching doesn't make much sense when downloading and installing a plugin takes under a second.
 Caching requires that Fisher create permenant directories on your machine.
 It has also been the source of multiple bugs.
+  - No installing plugins from private git servers.
+Fisher 4.0 is also slated to remove this feature.

 ## Acknowledgements